Responses to both Highways England’s consultations (2017 and 2018) submitted by other organisations. This page is regularly updated.

 CPRE – Campaign to Protect Rural England

-CPRE, CPRE SW and CPRE Wiltshire branch are members of Stonehenge Alliance.
+CPRE, CPRE SW and CPRE Wiltshire branch are founding members of Stonehenge Alliance.

 2017 – Objection to Highways England by CPRE South West can be found here.

 2018 – Campaign for the Protection of Rural England – South West.
 CPRE Wiltshire Branch letter of objection here.